-How well the early years provision meets the needs of the range of children who attend
+How well the early years provision meets the needs of the range of children who attend helps practitioners in planning play activities.

-Practitioners are not confident and knowledgeable about the seven areas of learning and are not secure in their understanding of effective teaching skills to complement children's individual learning.
-Some information is gathered from parents when they start, which helps practitioners in planning play activities.
 However, links with the host school are not embedded and as a consequence, practitioners do not have relevant information to help them plan and provide activities pertinent to individual children to support them in their next steps and targets.
 Practitioners do not securely track children's progress.
 As a result, the monitoring of children's progress and planning for their next steps in their learning and development are not sufficiently robust to ensure that children make good progress.
-Practitioners share with parents' information about the activities that their children have being involved in and how they have enjoyed the session.
+Practitioners share with parents information about the activities that their children have been involved in and how they have enjoyed the session.
 This keeps parents informed of some of their child's interests and provides further ideas to continue to support their child's learning at home.